** I was grading book reports this morning and came across this gem of a summary of The Jungle Book:

 - Ate waaaaayyy too much food on Thanksgiving.

 - Took a chance on a dating app.
-Said chance paid off. :) I was lucky enough to meet Nate, and I'm learning what it takes to do a long distance relationship.
-Wish me luck, folks. :)
+Said chance paid off. :) I was lucky

 - Learned how to time the basketball games at school.
 Nearly messed things up quite royally.